-Chris Wood has opened up on his decision to swap Burnley for Newcastle United - as the two clubs battle against each other for Premier League safety.
+Chris Wood reveals why he left Burnley for Newcastle United - as two clubs battle for Premier League safety

 The 30-year-old became the Magpies’ second signing of the January transfer window after a £25million release clause was activated in his contract.